-In 2022, the Company issued commercial paper (under the Euro Commercial Paper program), with an aggregate principal of EUR 1,336.5 million, equivalent to USD 1,485.5 million at time of issuance.
-The proceeds have been on-lent to a related company within the ABB Group.
+In 2023, the Company repaid on maturity commercial paper (under the Euro Commercial Paper program), with an aggregate principal of EUR 1,295 million, equivalent to USD 1,398.1 million on date of repayment.
+The repayment has been financed with the cash proceeds received at maturity of corresponding lendings to a related company within the ABB Group.

-Also in March 2022, the Company issued, under the EMTN program, EUR 500 million of floating rate notes and EUR 700 million of 0.625% fixed rate notes, both due on March 31, 2024.
-Total proceeds, after discount on issuance and fees, amounted to EUR 1,202.5 million (equivalent to USD 1,334.5 million).
-Furthermore, the Company entered an interest rate swap to economically convert the EUR 700 million notes into floating rate obligations.
+In January 2023, the Company issued, under the EMTN program, (i) EUR 500 million of 3.250% fixed rate notes due 2027 and (ii) EUR 750 million of 3.375% fixed rate notes due 2031, both paying interest annually in arrears.
+Total proceeds, after discount on issuance and fees, amounted to EUR 1,235.1 million (equivalent to USD 1,337.6 million on date of issuance).